Homemade firearm: Notable crimes

-While there are very few instances of privately-made firearms having been recovered at the scene of homicides, privately-made firearms have been used in at least two shooting sprees in California, most notably one at Rancho Tehama in 2017 by a man who was barred from possessing guns.
-The shooter also carried and primarily used three firearms he had illegally acquired which were not privately-made firearms.
-Firearms with the serial numbers removed comprise the majority of unserialized guns recovered from the scene of crimes.
-However, an altered gun is not the same as a homemade firearm, and that distinction is important when considering their prevalence of usage during crimes.
+Noted crimes in which homemade firearms were used include the shooting sprees in Rancho Tehama, California (2017), Baltimore, Maryland (2017), and Kingsessing, Philadelphia (2023).
+In each of these cases, the shooter used home-assembled AR-15–style rifles.
+Recently, law enforcement officials in the United States have begun encountering privately made machine gun conversion devices.
+Devices such as the Glock switch have been used in crimes such as the 2022 Sacramento shooting.

-The weapon used in the July 8, 2022 assassination of former Japanese prime minister Shinzo Abe was found to have been homemade.
-It was a simplistic zip-gun, electronically fired via a metal filament wire heating up near the gunpowder.
+On July 8, 2022, former Japanese prime minister Shinzo Abe was assassinated in Nara, Japan, using a homemade "zip-gun" that was electrically fired via a metal filament wire heating up near the propellant.

-Relevant legislation
+U.S. law

-United States federal law
+U.S. federal law

-Congress passed the Gun Control Act of 1968 or the GCA, to expand interstate commerce controls over common firearms like pistols, revolvers, shotguns and rifles.
-The GCA requires those who are “engaged in the business” of manufacturing or dealing in firearms to be licensed by the ATF.
-Federal firearms licensees are required to mark their firearms’ serial numbers and keep records of their transactions.
+Congress passed the Gun Control Act of 1968 or the GCA, to expand interstate commerce controls over common firearms like handguns, shotguns and rifles.
+The GCA requires those who are "engaged in the business" of manufacturing or dealing in firearms to be licensed by the ATF.
+Federal firearms licensees are required to mark their firearms' serial numbers and keep records of their transactions.
 The GCA also prohibits certain categories of persons, like convicted felons, domestic abusers, current users of illicit drugs and others, from possessing firearms.

 To help enforce these prohibitions, Congress passed the Brady Act in 1993, creating the National Instant Criminal Background Check System, or NICS, and requiring FFLs to submit potential firearms purchaser information to NICS before transferring firearms.

-While Congress passed the GCA as a response to the assassination of then-President John F. Kennedy, its drafters expressly added that the Act was not intended to place any undue burden on law abiding citizens who use or make firearms for lawful, private purposes.
+While Congress passed the GCA as a response to the assassination of then-President John F. Kennedy, its drafters expressly added that the Act was not intended to place any undue burden on law-abiding citizens who use or make firearms for lawful, private purposes.

+ATF enforcement and discretion

+The ATF's involvement in regulating homemade firearms is primarily through its regulation of the receiver blanks commonly used to create such firearms.
+The ATF has exerted enforcement discretion in determining when it believes a receiver blank meets the statutory definition of a frame or receiver under the Gun Control Act of 1968.
+If a receiver blank is believed to be a frame or receiver, it is treated by ATF as a firearm and subjected to certain controls.
+The following graphic illustrates the features ATF considers preclude a receiver blank from regulation as a frame or receiver:

+Conversely, a receiver blank with the following features is considered by the agency to be a receiver subject to control as a 'firearm' under the Gun Control Act of 1968:

+U.S. state laws

 California

-In 2014, California attempted to enact a law to require serial numbers on receiver blanks and all other firearms, including antique guns, but it was vetoed by the governor.
+In 2014, the California Legislature passed a bill to require serial numbers on receiver blanks and all other firearms, including antique guns, but it was vetoed by Governor Jerry Brown.
 However, in 2016, it passed a measure requiring anyone planning to build a homemade firearm to obtain a serial number from the state (de facto registration) and pass a background check.
 From July 1, 2024, "firearm precursor parts" may only be sold through a licensed dealer.